AJ-Carp/python-projects/README.md

-This is a list of multiple beginner python projects, many of which I made from scratch.
+# This is a list of multiple beginner python projects, most of which I made from scratch.